2

 How much do full time phlebotomy jobs pay per hour?

-As of Jun 11, 2026, the average hourly pay for full time phlebotomy in Decatur, IL is $19.61, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for full time phlebotomy in Decatur, IL is $19.61, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.78 and $22.16 per hour, depending on experience, location, and employer.

-What are full time phlebotomists?
+What is a full time phlebotomist?

 Full time phlebotomists are healthcare professionals who specialize in drawing blood from patients for medical testing, transfusions, or donations, and typically work 35-40 hours per week.
 They are employed in hospitals, clinics, laboratories, and blood donation centers.
 In addition to collecting blood samples, they are responsible for preparing samples for analysis, maintaining patient records, and ensuring proper sanitation and safety protocols are followed.
 Their role is crucial in helping doctors diagnose illnesses and monitor patient health.

-What are some common challenges faced by full-time phlebotomists, and how can they be managed?
+What are some common challenges faced by full time phlebotomists, and how can they be managed?

 Full-time phlebotomists often face challenges such as managing high patient volumes, dealing with anxious or difficult patients, and maintaining accuracy under pressure.
 Developing strong communication and interpersonal skills can help ease patient anxiety and improve cooperation.
 Staying organized, following strict protocols, and practicing good time management are essential for handling multiple tasks efficiently.
 Team collaboration with nurses, laboratory staff, and physicians also plays a key role in streamlining workflow and ensuring patient safety.